hiranoko/Master_thesis/README.md

 # Master_thesis

-This is my master's thesis, on the injection of the accelerator at KEK-PF.
+This is my master's thesis.
 You can download the pdf file.
 The PDF file is in the directory ./doc.

-## Install

-apt-get install texlive2014
-apt-get install texlive-science

-## Requirement

-platex(compiler)
-dvipdfmx(transform pdf from dvi)
+This thesis focused on improving the injection efficiency at KEK-PF.

 # vim Mp.tex